encodis/gametables/README.md

 -  $(2d6*2)+danger-1d4$ kobolds
 ```

-Dice rolls can also appear in the `vars` field as part of a variable definition, as well as the `lookup` field.
+Dice rolls can also appear in the `variables` field as part of a variable definition, as well as the `lookup` field.

 ### Variables

-Variables can be defined in the `vars` parameter, as described above.
+Variables can be defined in the `variables` parameter, as described above.
 They can also be defined as part of a table entry, in which case they are set when that entry is output.

 Variables are set using the notation `$name=value$`.
 They are used simply using the name in an expression.